iceddev/iceddev.github.io/markdown/2013-12-20-beefy-workflow-with-requirejs.md

 npm install --save-dev requirejs
 ```

+## Minimum Viable Config

+There are six options we need to set in our r.js config file that will allow us to use
+it with beefy.
+They are `baseUrl`, `name`, `insertRequire`, `optimize`, `out` and `logLevel`
+and each one is explained below.

 ## `baseUrl`

 As with every Require.js project, you are going to want to set your `baseUrl`.